rdamarapati/pushpop/README.md

 + Add more plugins!
 + Add a web interface that lets you preview emails in the browser

-Pushover has a full set of specs (including plugins).
+Pushpop has a full set of specs (including plugins).
 Run them like this:

 ``` shell
 $ bundle exec rake spec